Peruvian inti: Banknotes

-All banknotes were made by foreign companies and were ordered by the Central Reserve Bank of Peru.
+All banknotes were made by foreign companies and ordered by the Central Reserve Bank of Peru.
 The name of the printers are seen on the backside of the note on the left side or right side of the down corner of the banknote.
-The last banknote of the Inti was the 5,000,000 Intis banknote which was first released in 1990, then a second variant(with covered watermarks) were printed in January 1991.
-By 1 July 1991, when the Nuevos Sol was introduced, the majority of the banknotes were withdrawn.
+The last banknote of the Inti was the 5,000,000 Intis banknote which was first released in 1990, then a second variant(with imprint replacing the watermark) were printed in January 1991 which was the last ever Inti note issued.
+By 1 July 1991, when the Nuevos Sol was introduced, the majority of the banknotes were worthless, even though they had no worth they were in still circulation and this was mentioned in a document in July 1991, that the banknotes would be still in circulation up until they would be replaced.
 Banknotes from 10,000 Intis (worth 0,01 Sol) to 5,000,000 Intis (5,00 Soles) were kept in circulation until it was discontinued in 1992, during the government of Alberto Fujimori.
+Inti notes were last mentioned on 10 July 1992, when the exchange of 100.000, 500.000 and 1.000.000 Intis notes were allowed to be exchanged free of charge as "damaged" up until 31 July 1992.
+There are no exact dates about the withdrawal of each banknotes, since there are still no documents saying the official withdrawal of the banknotes, the only date is the date of last use, or mention of the banknotes.
+It is likely that similarly to the Chilean Pesos in 1975, the Peruvian Inti wasn't withdrawn by law officially due to lack of confirming the withdrawal of banknotes.